LukasKnuth/lknuth.dev/content/writings/efficient_team.md

 ## Tasks

-As tasks where placed into their respective scopes, we would categorize them into either an "uphill" or "downhill" phase of work.
+As tasks were placed into their respective scopes, we would categorize them into either an "uphill" or "downhill" phase of work.
 Any task would start of as "uphill" and remain there until it was clear exactly what had to be implemented and how.

 We took this serious, only promoting something to "downhill" when we could validate (e.g. through a prototype) that everything was truly understood and going to work as we expected.